 Bobby: I like school!
 And I like football!
-And I'm gonna keep doing both because they make me feel good! [slams the door, then opens it] And alligators get ornery because of their medulla oblongatas! [slams door again, then opens it again] And I like Vicky!
-And she likes me!
+And I'm gonna keep doing 'em both because they make me feel good! [leaves, slams the door, then opens it] And alligators get ornery because of their medulla oblongatas! [slams door again, then opens it again] And I like Vicki and she likes me back!
 And she showed me her boobies, and I like them, too! [slams door for the last time]

-Strangely, though, Bobby has no real traits in common with Cajun Man, another of Sandler's characters.
+Strangely, though, Bobby has no traits in common with Cajun Man, another of Sandler's characters.

 Bobby also shares the same voice as The Excited Southerner, a character from Sandler's album What the Hell Happened To Me?.